 The pivot is that section of the T-shaped hanger that dips into and stays in the pivot cup.
 This part provides the much-need axis that your skateboard needs for turning.

 iii.
 Pivot Cup

 The pivot cup sits in the baseplate and contains a centrally placed hole that anchors the pivot.
-I often hear people complaining their trucks were crappy — they came apart at the pivot after a couple months.
+I often hear people complaining their trucks were crappy — they came apart at the pivot after a couple of months.
 Usually, the problem is that the pivot cups have deteriorated irredeemably.

 So, dismantle your skateboard trucks every few months and check whether the pivot cups are still in good condition.
 Pivot cups are inexpensive, and replacing bad ones can literally save your trucks.
 It doesn’t matter where you buy your pivot cups, in my opinion.
-Independent Genuine Parts pivot cups for me please.
+Independent Genuine Parts pivot cups for me, please.

-The hanger is the T-shaped component comprising of the axle and the pivot.
+The hanger is the T-shaped component comprising the axle and the pivot.
 Be sure your trucks don’t come with plastic hangers!
 The standard hanger is an all-aluminum affair.
 Aluminum trucks are relatively lighter than trucks made of other materials, no wonder they’re the most popular/common.

 Magnesium, titanium, and steel are also common skateboard truck materials.
 Steel trucks are quite heavy, but they last longer than others.
 I’d advise you to go with aluminum trucks — they win big in every aspect you might consider when shopping for trucks.

 Also, some trucks have hollow hangers and kingpins.
 Such trucks tend to be super light, but I’m not sure they’re the most long-lasting.